(Published on Jan 29, 2010)

 When I shared this with K, he was extremely upset.
 He didn’t agree with me and violently objected to the whole notion.
 After a few months however, he understood and accepted what I meant.
 After a few chats, we finally parted ways in Oct 2009, removing each other from all our communications.
 If you have read my 2009 reflections post, the person I referred to in event #13 is K.

 As we parted ways, we didn’t rule out the possibility of crossing paths in the future.
 I still care for him as a friend, and there are times when I think about him and hope that he is doing well.
 Whether we stay connected as friends or not, our promise is that we will continue to pursue our growth and work on living our best lives.

 Recognizing We Are Connected, With or Without A Friendship

-How To Know When To Let A Friendship Go
+When To Let a Friendship Go

 This wasn’t applicable for my situation, but there are times when dynamics of the friendship is lopsided.
 Say, when one person is putting in more effort than the other person.
 Such a situation tells you a lot about how much (or little) the friendship means to him/her.
-As the saying goes – It takes two hands to clap.
-Without the other person giving the friendship the same attention and priority to this as you are, things can never work out.
+As the saying goes, it takes two hands to clap.
+Without the other person giving the friendship the same attention and priority as you are, things can never work out.
 Sooner than later, you’ll find yourself bending over backwards to keep this friendship afloat.
 In this case, the best form of respect you can give to yourself is to let the friendship go.
 If the other person doesn’t value this in the same way, it is pointless to continue on.